RedHatQE/teflo/docs/users/definitions/notifications.rst

  * The list of artifacts that were collected after test execution if any
  * The import result urls of any test artifacts that were imported into a reporting system

-Teflo makes its scenario object available along with the environmental variables to user when designing their own messaging template.
-The key for teflo's scenario object is **scenario**
+Teflo makes its scenario and scenario_graph objects available to user when designing their own messaging template.
+The key for teflo's scenario object is **scenario** and for scenario_graph is **scenario_graph**

+Along with the scenario object, users can get all the variables set during teflo run as well as environment variables as scenario_vars dictionary to be used in the templates.
+The key for this is **scenario_vars**

 Examples
 --------